 I actually went this time.

-Everything is going well, and I did not totally freak out at the blood draw.
+Everything is going well, and I didn’t totally freak out at the blood draw.

 I have a very serious needle phobia.